Best investments during a recession

 The rationale is simple: After stocks have fallen, investors are paying a lower price for the future growth of those businesses.
 It’s the classic “buy low, sell high” that everyone knows but that relatively few can practice because fear so often gets in our way during a market downturn.

-“Once we know we are in an economic recession, the equity investment markets are probably closer to the bottom than they are to the top in valuations – and many times those markets are already well on their way in a rebound,” says M. Tyler Ozanne, CFP, principal and senior financial advisor with Probity Advisors.
+“Once we know we are in an economic recession, the equity investment markets are probably closer to the bottom than they are to the top in valuations – and many times those markets are already well on their way in a rebound,” says M. Tyler Ozanne, CFP, president at Ozanne Financial Services in Dallas.

 “In other words, once we know we are in a recession, it is too late to flee to safety – you should have done that already,” he says.

 Instead, a recession is a time to prepare for the ensuing rebound in markets.
 Of course, a recession is not just a downturn in the market, it’s also a slowing economy that could throw you out of work and cause other financial distress.
 How do you balance these potential outcomes?

 Here are four investments to consider making during a recession and three that are likely best to avoid.

 4 investments to consider if a recession happens